-*James J. Hill House
+13. *James J. Hill House

 Deals: Participates in Museums On Us program.

-Landmark Center | St Paul
+15. Landmark Center

-*Mill City Museum
+16. *Mill City Museum

 Deals: The MIA is always FREE, but for special exhibits, check your library for a smART Pass.
 Also, take advantage of their FREE Membership because you will get mailings with special members-only free dates to special exhibits.

-Family-friendly: All of the historic sites are within a stone’s throw of the great, thundering Minnehaha Falls.
+All of the historic sites within the sprawling park are within a stone’s throw of the great, thundering Minnehaha Falls.
 Kids won’t be able to resist the waterfall; climb down to the creek and dip in your toes.
 If you can coax them out of the water on a summer afternoon (good luck with that, by the way), pop into the Minnehaha Depot (aka Princess Depot), Longfellow House & Garden, and John H. Stevens House – all FREE during summer open house events.

 The Minnesota Air National Guard Museum was created to share historically significant aircraft and ancillary artifacts, historical documents, photographs, manuscripts and books related to aircraft.
 The museum is not open to the public; call to arrange a private tour.

 Family-friendly: The Department of Administration created a mobile app that contains maps, photo spots and a scavenger hunt game to play during your visit.
 The app is free and available for download on the App Store or Google Play Store.
 Or, you can choose to purchase the scavenger hunt booklet for a couple of bucks to support the historical society.

 Deals: A visit to the Minnesota State Capitol is always FREE.
 Tours request a free-will offering.